jitsi/jitsi-videobridge/doc/tcp.md

 # General
-Jitsi-videobridge supports binding to a specific local TCP port, advertising the bound addresses as ICE candidates via COLIBRI, and accepting media connections on this port.
+Jitsi Videobridge can accept and route RTP traffic over TCP.
+The feature is on by default and TCP addresses will automatically be returned as ICE candidates via COLIBRI.

 # Requirements
 The use of channel-bundle and rtcp-mux is required for TCP candidates